Charlie and the Chocolate Factory (film): Box office

 Although it opened the same day as Wedding Crashers and within a week of Fantastic Four, the film's primary competition for its opening weekend was considered to be the sixth installment in the Harry Potter book series.
-Charlie and the Chocolate Factory earned $56,178,450 in its opening weekend in the United States, the fifth-highest opening-weekend gross for 2005, and remained the highest-grossing film for two weeks. $2.2 million of the opening weekend gross was from 65 IMAX theaters.
+Charlie and the Chocolate Factory earned $56,178,450 in its opening weekend in the United States, the fifth-highest opening-weekend gross for 2005, and remained the highest-grossing film for two weeks. $2.2 million of the opening weekend gross was from 65 IMAX theaters, marking the widest domestic IMAX opening ever at the time.
 At the time of release, the film's opening earnings marked Depp's highest to date, surpassing Pirates of the Caribbean's $46,630,690 opening.
 Charlie also set a record for the best-performing opening in July for a PG-rated film.
 According to studio exit polling conducted during its opening weekend, 54 percent of the film's audience was under the age of 18 and the majority was female.

-Charlies debut in the United Kingdom "smashed even the most optimistic industry projections", taking in $37.3 million.
+The film's debut in the United Kingdom "smashed even the most optimistic industry projections", taking in $37.3 million.
 The film performed well in France, Spain, Australia, and Mexico.
 Its performance in Germany was considered less than expected.
-By the end of its theatrical run, the film had grossed $206,459,076 in the United States and $268,509,687 in foreign countries, coming to a worldwide total of $474,968,763.
+By the end of its theatrical run, the film had grossed $206,459,076 in the United States and $269,366,408 in foreign countries, coming to a worldwide total of $475,825,484.

-The film was the 58th-highest-grossing film of all time when released.
+Charlie and the Chocolate Factory was the 58th-highest-grossing film of all time when released.
 Worldwide, the film was the eighth-highest-grossing film of 2005, while it was the seventh-highest in the United States and fourth-highest in the United Kingdom.
-Charlie and the Chocolate Factory remains the sixteenth-highest-grossing musical film of all time and Tim Burton's second-highest-grossing, behind only 2010's Alice in Wonderland.
+It remains the twenty-first-highest-grossing musical film of all time not adjusted for inflation and Tim Burton's second-highest-grossing, behind only Alice in Wonderland (2010).
 It is also the eighth-highest-grossing film of Johnny Depp's career.
-As of 2021, Charlie and the Chocolate Factory remains the only "hit" Roald Dahl adaptation, following the underperformances of Wes Anderson's Fantastic Mr. Fox and Steven Spielberg's The BFG.
 Forbes hypothesized that the film's success could be attributed to Depp and Burton being at the height of their popularity in 2005.